Are Your Remote Employees Working Securely?

 Employees are often considered an organization’s weakest link, but remote employees create additional risks that businesses must be cognizant of.
 As more and more businesses opt to hire remote employees, they need to prepare for and stay ahead of these risks.
-What would happen if a remote employee used public WiFi and a malicious hacker gained access to your organization’s sensitive files?
+What would happen if a remote employee used public WiFi and a malicious hacker gaining access to your organization’s sensitive files?
 What would be the impact if your remote employee opened a phishing email because they weren’t trained properly?
 How would you handle a remote employee losing a company laptop?
 Having processes in place to train employees on remote security best practices is crucial for any organization’s security.
 Are your remote employees working securely?
-Here are five steps that you can use to ensure that employees are using remote security best practices.

 Implement Security Awareness Training

 A key component of ensuring that remote security best practices are followed is implementing security awareness training.
 It’s so important, in fact, that many of the most common information security frameworks, such as SOC, PCI, and HIPAA, require some sort of security awareness training in order to comply.
 While you can ensure that employees are equipped with the most secure, up-to-date technology, if the people using that technology aren’t well-versed in the many threats they face while using them, those security measures won’t be as effective.

 Establish Thorough Usage Policies

 Whether it’s desktops, laptops, tablets, or smartphones, employees must have a clear and thorough understanding of how they should use personal or company devices.
 Do you have a BYOD policy?
 Are employees able to access work emails on personal devices or vice versa?
 What are you doing to monitor usage?
 For employees that are working remotely, establishing these thorough usage policies is especially paramount to ensure that an organization’s security posture remains intact.

 Create Effective Password and Encryption Policies